metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 {% /diagram %}

-Last but not least, the Freeze Escrow PDA account will receive the funds of all Frozen NFTs minted through this guard.
+Last but not least, the Freeze Escrow PDA account will receive the funds of all Frozen Assets minted through this guard.

 {% diagram  %}